 Traveling on your own is unique.
 The solo traveler is offered an experience that nothing else in the world can compare to, and it’s worth the risks— believe me!

 I've taken many different kinds of trips in the 25 years I've been alive — road trips with family and with friends, international trips with huge tour groups as well as with just an intimate handful of people.
 Let me tell you: the international trip I did last year — all by myself — is one of the best things I've done in my life.

 I'll never regret taking the leap and going overseas on my own, not as long as I live!
-Some of the best memories of my life came from the time I spent on the coast of Scotland, volunteering as a receptionist through Worldpackers in a little seaside town, and from wandering the Scottish highlands as I based myself in Fort William and cleaned bunks at another hostel!
+Some of the best memories of my life came from the time I spent on the coast of Scotland, volunteering in the United Kingdom as a receptionist through Worldpackers in a little seaside town, and from wandering the Scottish highlands as I based myself in Fort William and cleaned bunks at another hostel!

 Not only did I make great friends and learn more about people and other cultures as I moved from hostel to hostel, but I got to know more about myself!
 This is a common benefit that people experience when taking a trip alone — when you aren't already part of a group, you're forced to interact with people you wouldn't normally talk to, and it's easier for others to talk to you!

 Likewise, during times when you don't have anyone else around to chat with, you're forced to make do with your own self for company!
 More often than not, you'll have the time and distraction-free space to get to know yourself better as you travel alone.